The Goa Connection – Chapter 5

 “Take him to our place.
 He can’t get up to mischief there,” The first voice replied.
 “You go in front and I’ll make sure our friend follows.
 Oh, you’d better collect his tool kit first.”

-Dan reckoned the man leading the way was Indian; he seemed to have black hair and dark skin, but it was hard to discern in moonlight.
+Dan reckoned the man leading the way was Indian; he probably had black hair and dark skin, but it was hard to discern in moonlight.
 In addition, both men had an Indian accent.
-They reached the wall at the back of the fort, walked through a gap and headed to an old pickup truck parked at the end of a rough track.
+They reached the wall at the back of the fort, walked through a gap and headed towards an old jeep parked at the end of a rough track.

-The gunman ordered his accomplice to put the tools in the back of the pickup, and then forced Dan to climb in and sit on the floor before jumping up himself.
+The gunman ordered his accomplice to put the tools in the back of the wartime relic, and then forced Dan to climb in the back before jumping up himself.
 “Okay, let’s go,” he barked.
-The second man got into the cab, started the engine, turned the vehicle round and headed down the track to a surfaced road.
+The second man started the engine, turned the vehicle round and headed down the track to a surfaced road.

 Dan tried to concentrate on remembering anything he saw around him as they travelled, just in case it came in handy later.
 He noted it only took a few minutes before they turned left off the road and bumped over rough ground for about half a kilometre.
 He even managed to memorise a landmark at the spot where they turned; a colourfully painted Hindu roadside shrine with a yellow domed top.

-The truck stopped outside a small, dilapidated house with a palm frond roof.
+The jeep stopped outside a small, dilapidated house with a palm frond roof.
 Peering around, Dan realised they had arrived at an extremely isolated dwelling.

 * * *

-Inger Hagen, a pretty Norwegian in her twenties, dressed in skimpy shorts and top, put an arm round Katie Barnes’ shoulder as they wandered amongst pine, spruce and maple trees in the grounds of an abandoned ashram.
-They made several stops at viewpoints affording breathtaking views of soaring Himalayan peaks, steamy lowland jungles, revered temples and peaceful hill stations reached by twisting roads.
+Inger Hagen, a pretty Norwegian in her twenties, dressed in skimpy shorts and top, put an arm round her new friend’s shoulder as they wandered amongst pine, spruce and maple trees in the grounds of an abandoned ashram.
+They made several stops at vantage points affording breathtaking views of soaring Himalayan peaks, steamy lowland jungles, revered temples and peaceful hill stations reached by twisting roads.

 Inger flicked her auburn ponytail out of the way and said, “Uttarakhand is stunningly beautiful.
 India is so diverse, isn’t it?”
 She glanced at her friend and thought, please let her get better soon.
 If only she could remember her name.

 “Oh, goodness knows.
 Weeks, but not as long as Lars and me.
 We were so lucky to stumble on this place.
 It used to be popular in the 60’s when meditation and gurus attracted people in their thousands from around the globe.
 We decided to stay and live rough for a while instead of spending our travel money on accommodation,” Inger explained.